-If you have completed 24 or more college credits and your pre-major is within the College of Health Professions and Social Work your Advisor is:
+If you have completed 24 or more college credits and your pre-major is within the College of Health Professions and Social Work you can locate the name of your Academic Advisor based on your last name:

 For appointments contact: